alanhabib/carpool/readme.md

+##Download the code.
+ - In terminal root of the projekt type "npm install && npm start" to run the project

 # Code Challenge

 	- Imagine you are one of our consultants and you got assigned to a project at one of our top partners.